A Long, Strange Trip

 So psychedelics can work not only to kick-start a spiritual quest but also enhance the journey along the way.
 As long as we do not fall prey to the trap of these high experiences, they can help cultivate a sense of loving awareness in us; the same loving awareness that Ram Dass has found on his journey.

-Listen to Rick Doblin’s interview on the Mindrolling Podcast.
+Listen to Rick Doblin’s interview for a deeper look at his psychedelics research on this Mindrolling Podcast.

 This article was written for Be Here Now Network by Noah Markus and is not to be replicated without the consent of the author or the site.